-Dr. Ben Sidaway helps you meet these challenges with the latest theoretical and applied perspectives in the field of motor control and learning and their implications for therapeutic evaluation and treatment.
-He will compare and contrast information processing and dynamic systems models in understanding normal and pathological human motor behavior, and help you see the treatment path that arises from both approaches.
-You will also get the opportunity to honestly critique current assumptions underlying motor control rehabilitation and discuss how theoretical frameworks can bias evaluation and treatment options.
-From here, you will go through the necessary steps to design your own unique treatment approaches to optimize functional outcomes in each patient.
+In this course, you will examine current theoretical and applied perspectives in the field of motor control and learning and will discuss their implications for therapeutic evaluation and treatment.
+Course discussion will be focused at the behavioral level and will compare and contrast information processing and dynamic systems models in understanding normal and pathological human motor behavior.
+Implications for treatment stemming from both approaches will be examined.
+You will constructively criticize current assumptions underlying motor control rehabilitation and discuss how theoretical frameworks bias evaluation and treatment options.
+Given an understanding of past and current approaches to motor control and learning, you will be able to flexibly design their own unique treatment approaches to optimize functional outcomes in each patient.

 is an approved provider #50-466 with the Florida Department of Health Board of Occupational Therapy Practice.
 This course is approved for 6.5 contact hour(s) for Occupational Therapist and Occupational Therapy Assistants.